Newsletter - CONSOB AND ITS ACTIVITIES

 Consob's customary annual meeting with the financial market will be held on Friday 9 June at 11:00 in Milan, at Palazzo Mezzanotte, the historic headquarters of Borsa Italiana.

-The supervisory authorities of United Kingdom (Financial Conduct Authority - FCA), Greece (Hellenic Capital Market Commission - HCMC), Poland (Polish Financial Supervision Authority - KNF), Romania (Financial Supervisory Authority, Romania - FSA), Spain (Comisión Nacional del Mercado de Valores - CNMV), Austria (Financial Market Autority - FMA), report the companies and websites offering investment, financial and insurance services without the required authorisations.
+The supervisory authorities of the United Kingdom (Financial Conduct Authority - FCA), Luxembourg (Commission de Surveillance du Secteur Financier - CSSF), Alberta (Alberta Securities Commission (ASC), Switzerland (Swiss Financial Market Supervisory Authority – Finma), Gibraltar (Gibraltar Financial Services Commission - GFSC), Ireland (Central Bank of Ireland – CBI), Hong Kong (Securities and Futures Commission - SFC), Greece (Hellenic Capital Market Commission - Hcmc), Spain (Comisión Nacional del Mercado de Valores - CNMV), Ontario (Ontario Securities Commission - OSC), and New Zealand (Financial Markets Authority - (Fma New Zealand), report the companies and websites offering investment, financial and insurance services without the required authorisations.

 Reported by the Financial Conduct Authority (FCA) - United Kingdom:

 - Excellence Trust Bank (www.excellencetrustbanking.com);

 - Knownfx (https://knownfx.com);

 - Dazon-Capital / Cointradex (https://dazon-capital.com);